Configure the cost threshold for parallelism Server Configuration Option

 Applies To: SQL Server 2016

 This topic describes how to configure the cost threshold for parallelism server configuration option in SQL Server 2016 by using SQL Server Management Studio or Transact-SQL.
 The cost threshold for parallelism option specifies the threshold at which SQL Server creates and runs parallel plans for queries.
 SQL Server creates and runs a parallel plan for a query only when the estimated cost to run a serial plan for the same query is higher than the value set in cost threshold for parallelism.
-The cost refers to an estimated elapsed time in seconds required to run the serial plan on a specific hardware configuration.
+The cost refers to an estimated cost required to run the serial plan on a specific hardware configuration, and is not a unit of time.
 The cost threshold for parallelism option can be set to any value from 0 through 32767.
 The default value is 5.